AdobeDocs/analytics-1.4-apis/src/pages/guides/live-stream-api/variable-reference.md

 # Livestream API variable reference

-Lists the metrics and dimensions that can be retrieved using Analytics Livestream.
+Lists the dimensions and metrics that are available in the Livestream API.

 <InlineAlert variant="note" slots="text"/>